Last Year’s Winner: “The Marvelous Mrs. Maisel”

 Hot Streak: “Veep” has won the Best Comedy Series Emmy in three consecutive seasons, but its ineligibility in 2018 left the door open for a new winner: Enter “The Marvelous Mrs. Maisel.”
 With both qualifying in 2019, the stage is set for a showdown between defending champions.

 Fun Fact: No comedy series that’s won for its first season has also won for its final season.
 Among the 10 comedies that have won multiple Best Comedy Series Emmys, all but two won all their trophies consecutively.
 (For example, “Frasier” won five in a row, and never won again.)
 “All in the Family” won for its first three seasons, than lost four times in a row before winning again in Season 8.
 “Cheers” had an even more turbulent path to four trophies, winning for its first two seasons, then again for Season 7, and once more for Season 9.

 Notable Ineligible Series: “Atlanta,” “Curb Your Enthusiasm,” “Silicon Valley,” “Master of None,” “Transparent”

-At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Comedy Series (listed in alphabetical order).
+At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Comedy Series.
 This article will be updated throughout the season, so make sure to keep checking IndieWire for all the latest buzz from the 2019 race, and read predictions in the rest of the categories, as well.
 The Creative Arts Emmy Awards will be given out Saturday, September 14 and Sunday, September 15.
 The 71st Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles, CA on Sunday, September 22.
 Fox is broadcasting the ceremony.